 Hazardous substances are present in almost every workplace.
-From cleaning chemicals in a hotel kitchen to industrial solvents in a manufacturing plant, from dust in a bakery to biological agents in a care home, the risk of exposure to substances that can harm health is widespread and often underestimated.
+Cleaning chemicals in a hotel kitchen.
+Industrial solvents in a manufacturing plant.
+Flour dust in a bakery.
+Biological agents in a care home.
+The risk of exposure to substances that can harm health is widespread and often underestimated.

 In the UK, the control of hazardous substances at work is governed by specific regulations that place clear duties on employers.
-Understanding these regulations — and the practical steps required to comply with them — is essential for anyone who works with or around hazardous substances.
+Understanding those regulations, and the practical steps required to comply with them, is essential for anyone who works with or around hazardous substances.

 This guide explains what COSHH is, what the law requires, how to carry out a COSHH assessment, and how to protect yourself and your colleagues.

 COSHH stands for the Control of Substances Hazardous to Health.
-It refers to the legal framework — specifically the Control of Substances Hazardous to Health Regulations 2002 (as amended) — that requires employers to control exposure to hazardous substances in the workplace and protect the health of their employees and anyone else who might be affected.
+It refers to the legal framework created by the Control of Substances Hazardous to Health Regulations 2002 (as amended), which requires employers to control exposure to hazardous substances in the workplace and protect the health of employees and anyone else who might be affected.

 If you work in hospitality, the COSHH Awareness for Hospitality course is specifically designed for the substances and scenarios you encounter daily.

 Under the COSHH Regulations, a hazardous substance is any substance that can cause harm to health.
-This includes:
+These fall into several categories.

 Chemical substances are classified using the Globally Harmonised System (GHS) of hazard symbols.
-These are the diamond-shaped pictograms you see on product labels — including symbols for corrosive, toxic, flammable, irritant, and environmentally hazardous substances.
+These are the diamond-shaped pictograms on product labels, including symbols for corrosive, toxic, flammable, irritant, and environmentally hazardous substances.

 Dusts